CVE ROLL · Q2 2026

 Age of MCP ecosystem

 MCP 1.0 spec dropped late 2024.
-By Q2 2026: 150M+ downloads, multiple critical CVEs, live marketplace supply chain attacks. npm took five years to reach this threat density.
+By Q2 2026: 150M+ downloads, multiple critical CVEs, live marketplace supply chain attacks.
+No MCP marketplace automatically checks tool descriptions for hidden instructions — manual researcher review remains the only detection method. npm took five years to reach this threat density.

 ▌ The npm Playbook, Applied to MCP